abtion/guidelines/tools_and_services/managing_access_to_1pw_vaults_and_project_data.md

   - Keep the [license overview](https://app.asana.com/0/1149529931138025/list) up to date.
 This will help us to track activity on services and licenses + will make it easier to downgrade/upgrade when needed.
   - We follow the basic structure of 1pw, creating a own 'section' in asana for each project.

-## People granding access are Hari, Angelle and PM
+## People granding access are Hari, Angelle and the relevant project PM